richafnu/Viva/Viva/glint/setup/survey-comparison-data.md

 ### When is the Company comparison useful?

-Company comparisons are useful for a first survey when managers have no trend to follow.
-After the first survey, managers should focus on their team's trend - change in scores over time - to see progress and where opportunities lie.
+Company comparisons are useful for a first survey when managers have no team trend to follow.
+After the first survey, managers should focus on their team's trend to see progress and where opportunities lie.

-### When is the external benchmark comparison useful?
+### When is an external benchmark comparison useful?

 For an initial survey, when no historical data exists, most organizations are interested in seeing how their scores compare to an *external* benchmark.
 This practice is a good way to begin orient your organization to their results.
 Viva Glint has more than 180 survey questions with benchmark data by industry, function, or country.